DamilolaALX/printf/README.md

 * Run the compiled test executable.

 ## ACKNOWLEDGEMENT
-We would like to thank the ALX Software Engineering Course for providing the opportunity to work on this project and enhance our skills in software development.
+We would like to thank ALX SE for providing the opportunity to work on this project and enhance our skills.